CanonicalLtd/maas-docs/en/nodes-scripts.md

 ## Script examples

-### Builtin scripts
+### Built-in scripts
 The source to all commissioning and test scripts can be downloaded at any time over the API

 ```bash
 maas $PROFILE node-script download $SCRIPT_NAME
 ```

-The source code to all builtin scripts is available on [launchpad](https://git.launchpad.net/maas/tree/src/metadataserver/builtin_scripts).
+The source code to all built-in scripts is available on [launchpad](https://git.launchpad.net/maas/tree/src/metadataserver/builtin_scripts).

 ### Commissioning script: Configure HPA